angular-package/type/README.md

   isObjectKey,
   isObjectKeyIn,
   isObjectKeys,
-  isObjectKeysIn, // From the `5.0.0` version
+  isObjectKeysIn, // From the 5.0.0 version
-  isObjectSomeKeys, // From the `5.0.0` version
+  isObjectSomeKeys, // From the 5.0.0 version
   isPrimitive,
   isRegExp, // From the 4.2.0 version.
   isString,
-  isStringIncludes, // From the `5.0.0` version
+  isStringIncludes, // From the 5.0.0 version
-  isStringIncludesSome, // From the `5.0.0` version
+  isStringIncludesSome, // From the 5.0.0 version
   isStringLength, // From the 4.2.0 version.
+  isStringLengthBetween, // From the 5.0.0 version
   isStringObject,
   isStringType,
   isSymbol,